 Why study at Buckinghamshire New University?

-With our strong links with the fashion industry, you’ll get direct access to guest lectures and can benefit from live project briefs, master classes, and plenty of networking opportunities with leading designers.
-You will have the opportunity to get noticed at our London degree show and take part in our annual art and design show.
-You can also have the chance to enter industry competitions.
+With our strong links with the fashion and textile industry, you’ll get direct access to guest lectures, master classes, and plenty of networking opportunities with leading designers.
+You'll have the opportunity to externally exhibit and showcase your work in our annual art and design show.

 What facilities can I use?